lazywithclass/winston-cloudwatch/README.md

 You could also log to multiple streams with / without different log levels, have a look at [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/multiple-loggers.js).

+You can also specify a function for the `logGroupName` and `logStreamName` options.
+This is handy if you are using this module in a server, say with [express](https://github.com/bithavoc/express-winston), as it enables you to easily split streams across dates, for example.
+There is an example of this [here](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/function-config.js).

 ### Options

 This is the list of options you could pass as argument to `winston.add`: